1bardesign/batteries/readme.md

 ## Git Submodule or Static Install?

-`batteries` is fairly easily used as a git submodule - this is how I use it in my own projects, because updating is just a `git pull`.
+`batteries` is fairly easily used as a git submodule - this is how I use it in my own projects, because updating is as quick and easy as a `git pull`, and it's easy to roll back changes if needed, and to contribute changes back upstream.

 A static install is harder to update, but easier to trim down if you only need some of the functionality provided.
-It can also _never_ mysteriously break when updating, which might be appealing to those who just cant help themselves from using the latest and greatest.
+It can also _never_ mysteriously break when updating, which might be appealing to those who just cant stop themselves using the latest and greatest.

 ## Stripping down `batteries`